 In two weeks of intense immersion in music, students hone their skills and develop their unique musical voices through composition, ensembles, performance, and private tutorials.
 Additionally, students collaborate to compose a new orchestral work for the final concert.
-Opportunities for growth are unparalleled: students may elect to explore jazz improvisation or mariachi, and can challenge themselves further through advanced classical repertoire or participation in the concerto competition.
+Opportunities for growth are unparalleled: students may elect to explore jazz improvisation or can challenge themselves further through advanced classical repertoire or participation in the concerto competition.

 Fees, Faculty and Schedules